The Best Shower Curtain for Your Bathroom

 Shower Curtain Sizes

-If you have a shower stall without a tub, look for a narrower curtain to avoid excess bulk that not only looks odd but also traps moisture.
-While you should always double-check shower curtain dimensions because they can vary, here are some common sizes (width by length):
+If you have a shower stall without a tub, look for a narrower curtain.
+This helps to avoid excess bulk, which not only looks odd, but also traps moisture.
+You should always double-check shower curtain dimensions because they can vary.
+Here are some common sizes (width by length):

 - Stall: 54 x 78 inches